 You get five days to use Adjustment.
 If you don't find a more suitable place, you can stick with your original firm choice.

-Read our Get ready to use Adjustment guide to find out more about Adjustment and whether it's the right choice for you.
+Read our guide on getting ready to use Adjustment to find out more about Adjustment and whether it's the right choice for you.

 Want to know more?
 In this video Sophie from the University of Sheffield explains how to apply through Clearing and Adjustment.